-- (o.)
-Responding to Crowing Fowl Complaints.
-AFV will handle crowing fowl calls as a public nuisance.
-AFV will handle calls accordingly. - (p.)
+(o.)
 Responding to Non-Vector Related Animal Calls.
-AFV will not provide vector control for rats, mice, etc. AFV will provide information to the public for vector control, bee keeping, etc. AFV will trap and remove skunks, opossums, raccoons, etc. - (q.)
+AFV will not provide vector control for rats, mice, etc. AFV will provide information to the public for vector control, bee keeping, etc. AFV will trap and remove skunks, opossums, raccoons, etc.

+(p.)
 Potentially Dangerous Dog Hearings.
 AFV will notify the dog owner(s) and the public of upcoming potentially dangerous dog hearings.
 AFV will conduct the hearings and make a determination based on the facts presented at the hearing.
 AFV will send the Order After Hearing to all participants that attending the hearing.
 AFV will set the guidelines for the keeping of said animal (if the dog is deemed potentially dangerous).
 AFV will continue to monitor the situation to ensure the guidelines are being adhered to.